 I allowed weakness and negativity to play out all around me.
 I allowed rumours and emails, gossip and social posts to play out.
 Disgusted, I ignored all of it.

 I clung to my love of yoga, I clung to my love of people with an egoless confidence.
 Every small snippet of spare time that I had I meditated.
 I journeyed deep into the recesses of my soul and asked for guidance.
-“How can this experience make me stronger”.
+“Please give me strength & stamina”.

 As this happened, I noticed that people who vibrated on insecurity and weakness all gravitated towards the drama that unfolded.
 I also noticed that people who vibrated on an egoless love of life gravitated towards me.
 In the face of my downfall my life was naturally being reorganised.
 Weeds were being removed leaving me with a beautiful garden of souls who are all still my friends today.